 Many indigenous and Afro-Colombian groups live in the departments of Chocó and Antioquia in the biodiversity-rich northwest region of Colombia.
 National and regional protected areas there are particularly exposed to pressure from the mining industry.
 The project therefore supports the development of land use planning strategies for indigenous territories, strengthens community production systems and identifies opportunities for the sustainable use of biodiversity, particularly in the case of women.
 Traditional knowledge is thus preserved and made more valuable for the departments’ inhabitants.
 The project also trains and strengthens indigenous people, who can then exercise their territorial rights and become more involved in decision-making processes.
 The interaction between nature reserves and areas managed by indigenous and Afro-Colombian groups is also supported, contributing to the exploitation of synergies and the sustainable development of the region./

 State of implementation/results

-- The project in the north-west of Colombia is carrying out different actions in favor of territorial control and management of the activities carried out by the indigenous communities located in the Chocobiogeographic.
+- The project in north-western Colombia is implementing various measures to provide territorial control and management of the activities of indigenous communities in the Chocó region.

-- Work was also begun on the diagnosis of the needs of indigenous territories in terms of geographical information with a view to establishing a general planning and management system based on geographical information for the indigenous communities of Antioquia.
+- An analysis of the needs of indigenous areas in terms of geographical information was started in order to create a general planning and management system based on geographical information for the indigenous communities of Antioquia.

-- Additionally, the project started with the compilation and revision of the resolutions on reservations and information obtained through various projects of the organization, as well as the consensus of the major council of the indigenous organization of Antioquia, in order to establish the terms of the process in the ICCA (Indigenous and Community Conserved Areas) registry.
+- The project started to compile and revise the resolutions on reserves and information obtained through various projects of the organisation, as well as the decision of the major council of the Indigenous Organisation of Antioquia, in order to define the modalities of the process in the ICCA (Indigenous and Community Conserved Areas) registry.